area9innovation/flow9/demos/7guis/readme.md

 4: timer		35		105		97		21		53		83		30+		48++	57		56
 5: crud			60		115		237		37		128		128		28+		117++	138		92
 6: circles		137		442		276		121		130		140		66+		N/A		216		148
-7: cells		337		546		543 	N/A		N/A		309		N/A		N/A		444		249
+7: cells		337		546		543 	N/A		N/A		309		N/A		N/A		444		249*

-* incomplete: does not do coloring
+* incomplete: does not do coloring or error handling
 + there is a shared library of ~400 lines of helper functions.
-That ends up at 66 lines per task.
+That ends up at +66 lines per task.
 ++ there is a shared library of 64 lines of helper functions.